rollins-cms/cms330-spr20/sprint2/lab-virt-mem.md

 * when prompted, enter the username `myname`
 * re-run, entering the username `notarealusername`

+This outcome might not seem like a good thing.
+But consider this: the program used to illegally use memory but not fail/crash in all circumstances.
+Now we have a program which creates very reproducible results.
+This is actually a huge win in the C programming world where seg faults often seem to mysteriously appear and disappear.

-Electric Fence places a barrier around a process's allocated memory.
+Electric Fence is a pretty cool little program which uses some of the features of virtual memory we've been talking about (and will continue to talk about in the next sprint).
+It places a barrier (really, an inaccessible memory segment) immediately after a process's allocated memory.
 This will cause any memory problems in an executing program to suffer a segmentation fault.

 To find the exact location of the problem, you can use a debugger to step through the code to find the offending line.
 If you want to refresh your memory on how to use `gdb` here's the [CMS230 lab](https://github.com/vsummet/cms230notes/blob/master/labs/lab-gdb.md) on that very topic!

-Examine the code, use `gdb` if necessary and determine the problem in the code.
+Examine the code, use `gdb` if necessary, and determine the problem in the code.

 In your README, answer Question 1 at this point.